Pepper-Targaryen/PACT_3.2/README.md

 Yixiao: Hello, everyone.
 This is a project that will realize an mobile app in Telecom ParisTech.
 This app helps user to find a route, for example between two classrooms, on campus.

+# Conclusion

+We have 6 people, 1 Chinese (me), 1 Tunisian and 4 Frenches in the team.
+Each of us has separated task.
+I am in charge of the treatment of images.
+Given a map (an image), I have to find a way to generate a comprehensible data structure for the computer.
+In this part, I applied the algorithm of topological skeleton.
+This is based on the Python.
+Also, I developped a user interface based on JAVA for admistrators to add maps, classrooms, escalators...
+It is not so well looking because the first version of the JAVA program is written by my friend Correntin and his style is to make everything (classes, main...) in one single file.
+And I continued my work on his version.
+I should never do this anymore.

 # Important

 Le répertoire `rapport` contient un squelette pour votre rapporte d'avancement.